yasmin-hassann/HashSlingingSlashers/README.md

 ## TechStack

-- Python, C
-- Java for backend services
+- Python, C, Java for backend services
 - PostgreSQL for data management
 - JavaScript, HTML, and CSS for the frontend interface
+- Docker.io for Containerization
+- Redis for cache
+- NGINX for Gateway
+- BERT Fincancal Model
+- CSRF/JWT

 ---